 - tf there is no historical exchange rate to be found, the exchange rate from the row without date is applied.

-- the multiplier, defined in the Exchange rate table, is applied or the number 1 if it is the basic currency;
+- the multiplier, defined in the Exchange rates table, is applied or the number 1 if it is the basic currency;

 - the amount in basic currency is calculated.